Cruise drugs case: Shah Rukh Khan meets son in Mumbai jail | Law-Order

 His WhatsApp chats also showed, prima facie, that he was in touch with drug peddlers, the court noted.

-Aryan Khan has now moved the Bombay High Court to challenge the lower court's order.
+Aryan Khan subsequently moved the Bombay High Court to challenge the lower court's order.

+The HC on Thursday said it would hear his bail plea on October 26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)